CAD 59 Edmonton legal suite decision check

 3

-Timing decides whether the next useful output is a feasibility scan, readiness packet, or qualified review.
+Timing decides whether the next useful output is a decision scan, readiness packet, or qualified review.

 4. Which parts may be involved?